TDG-Platform/docs/resample_and_cut.md

 The **_osuffA_** port indicates the file name suffix that will be used for the output clipped resampled source.
 Set this port as desired.

-The **_osuffA_** port indicates the file name suffix that will be used for the output clipped target image.
+The **_osuffB_** port indicates the file name suffix that will be used for the output clipped target image.
 Set this port as desired.

 Batch Mode: The input source directory and input target directory are allowed to contain multiples images